Small Engine Warehouse uses the following carriers:

 Typical handling time

 Small Engine Warehouse makes every effort to ship out orders as quickly as possible.
 We are able to ship most orders within 1 business day of the order being approved.
-Some of our inventory is located in our retail location and must be transferred to our main warehouse and shipping location in order to be shipped.
-This can add a business day of handling time to the order.

 FAQs of shipping

 Small Engine Warehouse will attach the shipping method and tracking number to the Sales Order and Sales Receipt documents that are emailed to customers.
 This typically happens overnight.
 Please allow 24-48 hours for tracking numbers that do not appear within the shipping company’s system before contacting Small Engine Warehouse.
 The carrier must scan the package into their system for the tracking to appear.
 This does not always happen the same day that the carrier accepts the package from Small Engine Warehouse.

 If your order came via a ground service (FedEx Ground or Home Delivery), you will need to contact our Customer Support Department and open a Customer Support Case.
 Our Customer Support Team will assist you with this, but will require pictures of what you received and packaging.
 We will handle the filing of the damage claim with the shipping company.